Abbegubbegum/memtest86plus/README.md

 # Memtest86+

+## Custom Modifications

+This fork has been modified to automatically reboot after completing a single pass when no errors are detected.
+This enables automated memory testing workflows where the system needs to reboot automatically after a successful test.
+If errors are found during the first pass, the system will remain running to allow error inspection.

+**Behavior:**
+- Runs all 11 memory tests in a single pass (pass 0)
+- If no errors are found: waits 2 seconds, then automatically reboots
+- If errors are found: continues running for manual inspection

+---

 Memtest86+ is a free, open-source, stand-alone memory tester for x86, x86-64 and LoongArch64 architecture computers.
 It provides a much more thorough memory check than that provided by BIOS memory tests.